PeaFunk3000/prompted-password-generator/README.md

 ![password generator screenshot](./assets/pw_generator_alert2.JPG)
 <br>

 This project creates an application that an employee can use to generate a random password based on criteria they’ve selected - password length and character type(s) - which are defined by the user via a series of JavaScript prompts.
-This app will run in the browser, and will feature dynamically updated HTML powered by JavaScript code.
+This app runs in the browser, and features dynamically updated HTML powered by JavaScript code.

 The application: